gamallo/DepFunc/README.md

 ## HOW TO USE

-If you wish to run the system and evaluate the results on the three datasets for the four languages:
+If you wish to run the system and evaluate the results on the four datasets for the four languages:
 ```
 sh RUN.sh en
 sh RUN.sh gl